 In the case of my health insurance, I save money in a Health Savings Account, which comes with a tax advantage on top of being a place to keep my money.

 The beauty of this approach is that, rather than paying higher premiums, you can put that money to work on your behalf.
 You can earn interest on the money, and it remains yours, rather than disappearing into the depths of the insurance company.

 Another option is to consider how much coverage you need, and the self-insuring by saving up extra money, just in case.
 My husband and I have done this with life insurance.
 We are covered by what many financial professionals would tell is us an insufficient amount.
 However, we are comfortable with it because we have other assets that can supply the place of a bigger life insurance payout.

 The same is true of short-term disability insurance.
 Instead of buying short-term disability coverage, we self-insure with an emergency fund.
 We do have long-term disability coverage, but there is no need for us to pay for both policies.

-When you think about what coverage you need, and what coverage you could drop (replacing my car’s windshield costs about $100; I don’t bother with that coverage in my auto policy), you might surprised at how little things add up to create a bigger premium.
-Carefully look at your insurance needs, and at your assets.
+When you think about what coverage you need, and what coverage you could drop (replacing my car’s windshield costs about $100; I don’t bother with that coverage in my auto policy), you might be surprised at how little things add up to create a larger premium.
+Carefully look at your insurance needs and your assets.
 Then, consider self-insuring to some degree.
 You could save more of your money, and put it to use on your behalf.